 Your fingerprinting will be done through PSI Exams, so when you are scheduled to take an exam, have your fingerprinting done on the same day.

-Once you have submitted your application and passed your exams, your license application will be reviewed by the state.
+Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check will also be reviewed.

 If everything is to acceptable standards your license should be issued quickly.
 If there are any items from your background check that need to be reviewed, it may slow down the process of issuance.
 If this is the case, the state may contact you to provide context to the issues that they have run into.

 The license review will take between three to fourteen (3-14) days to complete.
 After the review is complete you will receive an email with verification that your license has been issued.

 You've done the work, put in the time and effort, and now hold the key to your own success!
 We're proud of you.
 Take five (5) minutes and celebrate.

 Information on this page has been gathered by a multitude of sources and was most recently updated in April 2019.

 Any Information on this site is not guaranteed or warranted to be correct, accurate, or up to date.
 Huge Hammer LLC and its members and affiliates are not responsible for any losses, monetary or otherwise.
 For more information, please contact your state's authority on insurance.
 Disclosure: StateRequirement has an affiliation with Kaplan Education company, and may receive compensation based on user activity on this site.
 We truly believe that Kaplan offers excellent products and services, and compliments the mission of StateRequirement.

 Get Your Insurance License In...